 C. Todd Jones - President and General Counsel

 Jones served as a gubernatorial appointee on Ohio's State Board of Education from 2011-2017.
 He served as a member of the board’s three-member leadership team and its Executive Committee during his entire tenure.
-He also chaired key committees, leading to the creation of two separate sets of high school graduation requirements and to Ohio’s new honors diploma system, to the establishment of the state’s first rules on the use of restraint-and-seclusion, and to the revision of its gifted education operating standards.
+He also chaired key committees, leading to the creation of two separate sets of high school graduation requirements and of Ohio’s new honors diploma system, to the establishment of the state’s first rules on the use of restraint-and-seclusion, and to the revision of its gifted education operating standards.
 He also played a key role in the selection of three state superintendents of instruction, and the creation of Ohio’s school district report card.

 Jones joined AICUO after serving nearly four and a half years as a member of the Bush administration in the U.S. Department of Education.
 During his final three years, he oversaw policy development and budgeting for over $110 billion in federal spending as the Associate Deputy Secretary for Budget.
-Prior to that, he served as Deputy Assistant Secretary for Enforcement in the Office for Civil Rights (OCR) managing 670 staff in a dozen offices, including a period where he was delegated the functions of Assistant Secretary for OCR.
+Prior to that, he served as Deputy Assistant Secretary for Enforcement in the Office for Civil Rights (OCR) managing 670 staff in a dozen offices, including a period as Acting Assistant Secretary for OCR.
 While working at OCR, Jones served simultaneously as Executive Director of the President's Commission on Excellence in Special Education.
 That commission's recommendations served as the core framework for the Individuals with Disabilities Education Improvement Act of 2004, the current incarnation of the law.

 Before joining in the administration, Jones was the President of the National Education Knowledge Industry Association.
 He also served as an attorney on the staff of the House Committee on Education and the Workforce.
 In that capacity, he was the chief staff negotiator of the landmark Individuals with Disabilities Education Act Amendments of 1997, and helped develop legislation that was enacted as the Higher Education Act Amendments of 1998.
 Prior to that, he served as Assistant Counsel for the American Rehabilitation Association.